 This is normally the case in order to seek a resolution however there may be exceptional circumstances when the meditator feels that it is appropriate to shuttle between the parties in order to help facilitate a resolution.

-The mediator is present to help people explore ways of reaching resolution and/or putting their working relationships on to more positive footings.
+The mediator is present to help people explore ways of reaching resolution and/or putting their working relationships onto a more positive footing.
 Mediators are trained to remain neutral and impartial and to help both/all parties equally.
-Mediators do not express opinions or make judgements about who is right or wrong.
-Any choices and decisions made during mediation are the participants’ decisions and choices– mediators do not impose decisions.
+Mediators do not express opinions or make judgments about who is right or wrong.
+Any choices and decisions made during mediation are the participants’ decisions and choices – mediators do not impose decisions.
 The aim is that, by the end of the process, the mediator(s) will have helped people identify the key issues of concern, and options for moving forward.

 Stage 2- Mediation proposed and parties agree to attempt to seek a resolution

-Stage 3 – Mediator introduces themselves to the parties separately normally over the phone explains process of mediation and answers any questions
+Stage 3 – Mediator introduces themselves to the parties separately, normally over the phone, to explain the process of mediation and answer any questions

 Stage 4 – Mediator meets both parties separately and confidentially to discuss their concerns and to ensure that the party agrees to mediation